littlektframework/littlektframework.github.io/_docs/starting/template-project.md

 Run the `kotlin browser/jsBrowserDistribution` gradle task to create a distribution build.
 This build will require a webserver in order to run.

-### Android

-**Running:**

-Run `AndroidApp` class under `src/androidMain/`.

-**Deploying:**

-To create a release build of the Android application, use the `Build/Generate Signed Bundle / APK...` menu option.
-This will require knowledge on creating keys for signing the Android app.
-Going over how to do that is out of scope for this repository.